Table of Contents

 The SMA is rarely affected by atherosclerosis.
 However, in rare cases, especially following atrial fibrillation or myocardial infarction, the artery may get occluded by a thrombus leading to ischemic colitis.

-This usually occurs in the watershed areas like the splenic flexure and is characterized by acute onset abdominal pain and blood in the stools.
+SMA thrombosis is characterized by an acute onset of abdominal pain and blood in the stools.
 In most cases, there is a history of recent myocardial infarction or atrial fibrillation.
-The condition may occur acutely or over a period of time (chronic ischemia).
-Diagnosis is confirmed with mesenteric angiography and definitive treatment consists of emergency laparotomy with bowel resection–anastomoses.
+A watershed area like the splenic flexure is commonly affected.
+Diagnosis is confirmed with mesenteric angiography, and definitive treatment consists of emergency laparotomy with bowel resection and anastomoses.

 Chronic ischemic colitis

-When blood flow to parts of the colon is reduced due to arterial blocks or thrombus, the colon may become inflamed and eventually gangrenous.
-In such situations, we may find the marginal artery and the arc of Riolan significantly enlarged in an attempt to perfuse the ischemic colonic segment.
+When blood flow to parts of the colon is chronically reduced due to arterial blockage or thrombus, the colon may become inflamed and eventually gangrenous.
+In such situations, the marginal artery and the arc of Riolan may be significantly enlarged in an attempt to perfuse the ischemic colonic segment.

-This surgical procedure involves the removal of the left side of the large bowel, usually necessary in case of tumors.
+This surgical procedure involves the removal of the left side of the large bowel, which is usually necessary in the case of tumors.
 The IMA and its branches have to be resected during this surgery as the IMA supplies the left colon.